yugasun/site/content/intro/quick-start.md

 First, you'll need to install the Serverless Framework.
 This requires you to have NodeJS & NPM installed.

-Installing the Framework is simple:
+You can install the Framework with NPM:

 ```bash
 $ npm install -g serverless